 Sometimes the most crucial steps are also the most overlooked.
 You’d be surprised at how many people report stolen cars when the car is still in their possession.
 In many states, filing a false police report about a stolen car is a crime and can have criminal consequences—you need to be absolutely sure your car was stolen before you call the police.

-Even though it can be difficult to keep a clear head when you think your car has been stolen, you need to do a quick sanity check.
-Make sure the car wasn’t moved by mistake or you parked somewhere and forgot where it was.
+Even though it can be challenging to keep a clear head when you think your car has been stolen, you need to do a quick sanity check.
+Make sure the car wasn’t moved by mistake, or you parked somewhere and forgot where it was.

 2. Get ready to file a police report.